 Matthew 2:11 — The NRSV correctly reads “and they knelt down and paid him homage.”
 The NIV has the magi worship Jesus instead of merely paying homage, most likely reflecting the piety of the translators and their audience: “and they bowed down and worshipped him.”
 The NIV does, however, correctly translate the same word (proskuneō) as “pay homage” in Mark 15:19, where the soldiers pay mock homage to Jesus as king.
-[See BeDuhn, Truth in Translation: Accuracy and Bias in English Translations of the New Testament, pp. 44–45.]
+[See BeDuhn, Truth in Translation, pp. 44–45.]

 Matthew 5:2 — The NIV takes surprising liberties here, omitting the phrase “he opened his mouth and…” found in all Greek manuscripts.

 ❦ Matthew 13:32 — To avoid giving the impression that Jesus could make a botanical mistake, the NIV (1984 version) has added the word “your”: “Though it [the mustard seed] is the smallest of your seeds”.
 The NRSV correctly reads “it is the smallest of all the seeds”.
 (Note: This mistranslation was fixed in the 2011 revision of the NIV.)